abunimeh/microcp/README.md

 # MicroCP
-Low-cost USB to UART board using CP2102N
+Low-cost USB to UART board using CP2102N.
+See [web page][microcp] for further details.

 # Features
 * Open Source